Caracas: Metrocable

-The Caracas Metrocable is a cable car system integrated into the Caracas Metro, conceived in such a way that residents of Caracas neighborhoods usually located in mountainous areas can travel faster and safer to the city center.
-It works like a feeder route in the style of the metrobus.
+The Caracas Metrocable is a cable car system integrated into the Caracas Metro, conceived in such a way that residents of Caracas who are located in mountainous areas can travel in a faster and safer way to the city center.
+It functions as a feeder route in the style of the metrobus.

-In 2011, a new metrocable system was built in the Parroquia de San Agustín del Sur, where people can freely go and enjoy a view of a large part of Caracas.
+In 2011, a new metrocable system was built in the parish of San Agustín del Sur, where people can freely enjoy a view of a large part of Caracas.

 Rail system

 There is a national railway project, which aims to connect Caracas with the central area of the country.
 Currently, the Caracas-Cúa train service is operating, belonging to the Central Railway System of Venezuela "Ezequiel Zamora I".
 Inaugurated in 2006, it is the only railway section currently operating in Venezuela, according to the Instituto de Ferrocarriles del Estado (IFE).
 This commuter train line connects the city of Caracas with the towns of the Valles del Tuy (Charallave, Santa Lucía, Ocumare, Santa Teresa, Yare and Cúa) and runs for 41.4 kilometers.

 The network begins its journey at the Libertador Simón Bolivar station in Caracas, located in La Rinconada and connected to line 3 of the Caracas metro.
 From the city it communicates with three other stations: Charallave Norte Francisco de Miranda and Charallave Sur Don Simón Rodríguez; both in the town of Charallave and ends at the Cúa General Ezequiel Zamora station (Cúa, Miranda).